grishavanika/grishavanika.github.io/ue/ue_unofficial_docs.md

  * [using light shafts in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-light-shafts-in-unreal-engine?application_version=5.0)
  * [using lighting channels in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-lighting-channels-in-unreal-engine?application_version=5.0)
  * [using live coding to recompile unreal engine applications at runtime](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-live-coding-to-recompile-unreal-engine-applications-at-runtime?application_version=5.0)
+   * Unreal Engine supports Live Coding using an integration of Live++ (LPP_VERSION "1.6.10" as of UE5.5.4)
+   * How to Use Live Coding: CTRL+ALT+F11
+   * Changing Default Values for Variables With Live Coding (.cpp - does not work, .h - works)
+   * Configuration: Editor Preferences > General > Live Coding
+   * Object Reinstancing With Live Coding
+   * replaces existing instances of objects throughout the application and the editor
+   * If your code maintains pointers to objects that can be reinstanced, you need to use ReloadReinstancingCompleteDelegate/ReloadCompleteDelegate
  * [using live link data in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-live-link-data-in-unreal-engine?application_version=5.0)
  * [using look up tables for color grading in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-look-up-tables-for-color-grading-in-unreal-engine?application_version=5.0)
  * [using lyra with epic online services in unreal engine](https://dev.epicgames.com/documentation/en-us/unreal-engine/using-lyra-with-epic-online-services-in-unreal-engine?application_version=5.0)